0xkuzeydurden/baseLearn/README.md

 - Re-run `npm run deploy:base-sepolia` if a transaction fails; Hardhat will deploy new instances and overwrite the JSON report.
 - Keep a backup of your deployment file before redeploying, in case you need the original addresses.
 - Gas can spike during Base mainnet events.
 Test on Base Sepolia first, then move to mainnet once you are sure everything verifies.

+## Optional UI for wallet-driven deployments
+If you would rather deploy and claim each registry PIN straight from a browser wallet, the repo now includes a lightweight React/Vite dapp that reuses the compiled Hardhat artifacts.

+1. `cd ui && npm install`
+2. `npm run dev` to start the local server (or `npm run build` for a production bundle)

+Features:
+- RainbowKit + WalletConnect (single “Connect Wallet” modal) with Base Sepolia preset.
+- Constructor forms that mirror the defaults in `scripts/deploy-register.js`.
+- One-click registry submissions (“Claim PIN”) with the correct gas limits per contract.
+- Local progress tracking per wallet + chain (deploy tx, contract address, registry tx).

+Because the UI imports JSON from `../artifacts`, re-run `npx hardhat compile` after changing any Solidity file so the frontend picks up the latest ABI/bytecode.
+For WalletConnect, create `ui/.env` and set `VITE_WALLETCONNECT_PROJECT_ID=<your_project_id>` to override the bundled demo key.

 Happy building and good luck claiming those badges!